 - Apple, Butternut Squash, Banana, Blueberry Puree

 After trying each flavor, I think that Grayson’s favorite was the Mango, Sweet Potato, and Pear Puree.
 But honestly he devoured them all in record time.
-Go & Grow by Similac pouches are a great way to make sure that your toddler is getting their daily reccomended amounts of fruits and veggies, because each pouch contains 3-4 servings.
-That’s 1/3 of their daily recommended servings!
+Go & Grow by Similac pouches are a great way to make sure that your toddler is getting their daily recommended amounts of fruits and veggies, because each pouch contains 3-4 servings.
+That’s at least 1/3 of their daily recommended servings!

 Similac also makes a Go & Grow Toddler Drink, which is a milk-based powder that you can introduce during meal time.
 Each 8 oz serving has over 25 vitamins and minerals!
 Grayson still likes to have a bottle each night before bed, and we’ve started using this Go & Grow Toddler Drink.
 I love the stick packs because they’re so easy to throw into your purse or diaper bag to always have on hand!